Sea Moss for Eczema: How Can This Ocean Treasure Help Your Skin?

 Environmental toxins can trigger or worsen eczema flares for many people.
 Sea moss has natural detoxifying properties that may help draw impurities from the skin without the harsh drying effects of many store-bought clarifying products.*

-Its unique mineral composition helps balance the skin's pH while removing potential irritants.
-This gentle purification process may help reduce the frequency of flare-ups triggered by environmental factors.
+Its unique mineral composition may help balance the skin's pH while removing potential irritants.* This gentle purification process may help reduce the frequency of flare-ups triggered by environmental factors.*

 Provides Antimicrobial Protection